Deratheone/Deratheone/README.md

-# 💫 About Me:
+## About Me

-👋 Hi, I'm Deeraj P Menon !<br>🎓 I'm a second year engineering student at CUSAT , passionate about electronics, embedded systems, and building real-world projects.<br>🔧 I love working with microcontrollers like Arduino and ESP32, and exploring low-level coding.<br>🌐 I also enjoy building simple web interfaces to bring hardware projects online.<br>🚀 Always learning, experimenting, and turning ideas into working prototypes.<br>🤝 Open to collaboration and always up for a new challenge!<br><br>
+I'm Deeraj P Menon, a second-year engineering student at CUSAT passionate about electronics, embedded systems, and building real-world projects.
+I enjoy working with microcontrollers like Arduino and ESP32, and exploring how hardware and software come together.
+Always learning, experimenting, and building.

 ## 🌐 Socials: